K-Sato1995/gatsbyBlog/content/posts/Utilize-settings.yml-in-Rails-applications/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Rails
   - Gem
-description: Utilize settings.yml in Rails applications by using a gem called settingslogic.
+description: "Utilize settings.yml in Rails applications by using a gem called settingslogic."
 ---
 # Installation
 Add the following line to your Gemfile and run `bundle install`.